lk-geimfari/mimesis/README.md

 | 16 | 🇷🇺   |  `ru`      | Russian              | Русский     |
 | 17 | 🇸🇪   |  `sv`      | Swedish              | Svenska     |

+## Comparison

+Compared with `Faker`, `Elizabeth` offers:

+* an increase in speed
+* more detailed providers.
+Where `Faker` tries to cover the most common needs, `Elizabeth` strives for more completeness.

+[Here](https://gist.github.com/lk-geimfari/461ce92fd32379d7b73c9e12164a9154) you can find a speed comparison with Faker.
+Screenshot [here](http://i.imgur.com/ZqkE1k2.png).

 ## Installation